aRpsystems/arpsystems/README.md

 yarn global add arpsystems
 ```

-If you already have The Lounge installed globally, use the following command to update it:
+If you already have aRp systems installed globally, use the following command to update it:

 ```sh
 yarn global upgrade arpsystems